a2aworld/Terra-Constellata/README.md

 ---

-*"In the constellation of Terra Constellata, we find not just stars, but the infinite possibilities of collaborative artificial intelligence."* 🌟
+*"In the constellation of Terra Constellata, we find not just stars, but the infinite possibilities of collaborative AI."*